marmakoide/arduino/README.md

 1. [pin-trigger](tutorials/pin-trigger) : switch on and off the Arduino UNO's on-board led with pin 12
 1. [serial-sync-echo](tutorials/serial-sync-echo) : echo on the serial output what is given in the serial input, synchronous style
 1. [clock](tutorials/clock) : setup a timer to send a message on the serial output every second.
+1. [ADC](tutorials/analog-read) : sample an analog input to switch on and off switch on and off the Arduino UNO's on-board led.
 1. [i2c](tutorials/i2c): interfacing with i2c devices
 1. [SSD1306](https://github.com/Matiasus/SSD1306) : code for controlling SSD1306 OLED screens, easy to follow